WormBase/website-jbrowse-gff/README.md

 JBrowse S3 bucket (agrjbrowse).

-IMPORTANT NOTE about GoCD: typically, the `JBrowseSoftwareProcessWB` and `JBrowseProcessWB` a paused to prevent them from accidentally running when updates to this repo are commited.
+IMPORTANT NOTE about GoCD: typically, the `JBrowseSoftwareProcessWB` and `JBrowseProcessWB` are paused to prevent them from accidentally running when updates to this repo are commited.
 Be sure to unpause them when you want these pipelines to run.